 The maximum penalty for violations of the Act has increased substantially.
 The penalties have been upped from $50,000 to $1 million when a natural person did the violation.
 Penalties increased from $500,000 to $10 million for financial institutions or operators of payment cards.

 The criteria used for penalties have been extended.
 They take the following into consideration:

 - The violator’s ability to pay the penalty

 - How much harm the violation caused

-- History of previous violations is also considered.
+- The history of previous violations is also considered.

 The main idea behind the higher penalties is to help deter violators and encourage compliance.

 The Bank Act now has a new right for a special audit. the Commissioner can ask for an audit to administer the FCAC Act and its provisions for consumers.

 The Commissioner has the right to appoint its own firm of accountants for this purpose.
 The bank being audited has to give the Commissioner the results of the audit.
 Any expenses related to the audit are also the bank’s responsibility.